5 Filming Locations To Visit In Lancashire

-Just five miles north of Lancaster, this quaint village was chosen because of its distance from the German airfields and the relaxation of the blackout regulations so far north (keep in mind this was early 1945).
-Carnforth did cease to be a mainline station in 1970 and fell into disrepair until a massive renovation saw its rebirth.
+Just five miles north of Lancaster, this quaint village was chosen because of its distance from the German airfields.
+Along with the relaxation of the blackout regulations so far north (keep in mind this was early 1945).
+Carnforth did stop being ta mainline station in 1970 and fell into disrepair until a massive renovation saw its rebirth.
 You won’t miss the huge clock from the scene, which is still there to this day!

 Whistle Down The Wind – Downham

 In the village, you can still find the car park where the Salvation Army band played.
 Nearby, on Pendle Hill, you may see instantly recognisable scenes.
-What, in the film is ‘Bostock’s farm’ is actually Worsaw End Farm – however, this is private property, so please don’t trespass.
-Even the trees silhouetted on Pendle Hill are recognisable.
+What, in the film is ‘Bostock’s farm’ is actually Worsaw End Farm.
+But, this is private property, so please don’t trespass.
+Even the trees silhouetted on Pendle Hill are recognisable

 The Trip – Inn at Whitewell and Hipping Hall

-This 6-part comedy-drama starring Steve Coogan and Rob Brydon sees the pair travelling around Lancashire, Cumbria and Yorkshire posing as restaurant critics.
-This iconic duo made their way through various places in these three stunning regions, with filming taking place across Lancashire and the Ribble Valley and Lancaster between Feb and March 2010.
+This is a 6-part comedy-drama starring Steve Coogan and Rob Brydon.
+It sees the pair travelling around Lancashire, Cumbria and Yorkshire posing as restaurant critics.
+This iconic duo made their way through various places in these three stunning regions.
+With filming taking place across Lancashire and the Ribble Valley and Lancaster between Feb and March 2010.
 The two Lancashire restaurants that were featured are The Inn at Whitewell and Hipping Hall.
 Be sure to stop off for some lunch or a drink!